-The Asha Project, Inc. believes in the existence and provision of culturally specific methods to better address the elimination of gender-based violence and the sexual exploitation of women and children in African American communities.
+The Asha Project, Inc. (Asha) believes in the existence and provision of culturally specific methods to better address the elimination of gender-based violence including the sexual exploitation of women and children in African American communities.
 Our belief is that in order to adequately address family and intimate partner violence and promote healthy living, we must address the truths of historical and daily life trauma experiences of the community.
-Further, we believe that we must simultaneously confront intersecting socioeconomic and other factors that contribute to or aggravate violence and abuse between intimates, in homes and in the community.
+Further, we believe that we must simultaneously confront intersecting racialized socioeconomic and other factors that contribute to or aggravate violence and abuse between intimates, in homes and in the community.

 When you are ready to get out of the trap of sex trafficking and exploitation, contact an advocate today.
 We can help!